staciekoslovsky-noaa/ShinyApp_AtSeaDistribution/InternshipNotes_ChristineKwon.md

 - Continuing on with CV/variance calculations and trying to apply this to histograms
   - Outputs variance for relative, but now outputs CV when abundance for area is provided
-  - CV input also added, but default value is 0.2 to accoutn for uncertainty in this abundance value
+  - CV input also added, but default value is 0.2 to account for uncertainty in this abundance value
   - Log normalization `rlnorm` for simulated uncertainty into the `total_abundance_sums`
     - 1000 trials for 1000 columns of matrix
 - Eventually make larger changes with calculation output layout (tables perhaps)